Naive set theory: Paradoxes

 The assumption that any property may be used to form a set, without restriction, leads to paradoxes.
 One common example is Russell's paradox: there is no set consisting of "all sets that do not contain themselves".
-Thus consistent systems of naive set theory must include some limitations on the principles which can be used to form sets.
+Thus consistent systems of (either naive or formal) set theory must include some limitations on the principles which can be used to form sets.

 Cantor's theory

 Some believe that Georg Cantor's set theory was not actually implicated in the set-theoretic paradoxes (see Frápolli 1991).
 One difficulty in determining this with certainty is that Cantor did not provide an axiomatization of his system.
 By 1899, Cantor was aware of some of the paradoxes following from unrestricted interpretation of his theory, for instance Cantor's paradox and the Burali-Forti paradox, and did not believe that they discredited his theory.
 Cantor's paradox can actually be derived from the above (false) assumption—that any property P(x) may be used to form a set—using for P(x) "x is a cardinal number".
 Frege explicitly axiomatized a theory in which a formalized version of naive set theory can be interpreted, and it is this formal theory which Bertrand Russell actually addressed when he presented his paradox, not necessarily a theory Cantor—who, as mentioned, was aware of several paradoxes—presumably had in mind.